busybrainx99/website/content/docs/tutorials/acme/nginx-ingress.md

 # expected output: service "hello-app" created
 ```

 So far, we’ve deployed a web server and ensured it is accessible within the Kubernetes cluster through a service.
-However, to make the application accessible from outside the cluster, we need to expose it using an Ingress resource.
+However, to make the application accessible from outside the cluster, we need to expose it using an `Ingress Resource`.
 The Ingress acts as a gateway that manages external HTTP and HTTPS traffic and directs it to the appropriate services within your cluster.
-To use an Ingress, we need an Ingress Controller.
+To use an ingress resource, we need an `Ingress Controller`.
 This tutorial will guide you through deploying the NGINX Ingress Controller and configuring an Ingress resource to expose your service.

 ## Step 3 - Deploy the NGINX Ingress Controller and Ingress Resource